-In my therapy practice I utilize a variety of therapeutic approaches, depending on what I see as best suited for each client’s individual needs.
+I utilize a variety of therapeutic approaches in my practice, depending on what I see as best suited for each client’s individual needs.
 I understand that therapy is not “one size fits all.”

 I integrate what I see as the best parts of each therapy approach that I’ve studied in order to deliver a comprehensive service for my clients.
 I have studied many types of therapy, and I am always seeking out more information.
 I regularly take courses to learn about different treatment modalities or therapeutic interventions.
 However, there are a few approaches that really ring true to me and seem to be very helpful to my clients.
 These include Cognitive Behavioral Therapy (CBT), EMDR Therapy, and Mindfulness.

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 It is a powerful treatment, and a tool that I am grateful to have.
 Once I was trained in this approach, I believed that it could help some clients make great progress, where other strategies had failed.
 EMDR Therapy was originally designed to treat Post Traumatic Stress Disorder (PTSD).
 But we now know that it can also be very helpful for people who don’t have PTSD, but who have experienced adverse life events that still affect them (and, let’s face it, who hasn’t?).
 EMDR Therapy is intensive, and requires a client to be courageous in order to reprocess difficult memories of past experiences.
 However, I firmly believe that this can be a gateway to remarkable healing.
 The large body of research behind this approach supports its effectiveness as well.
 There is a bit more mystery to this treatment, but once you see it work, you believe it!
 Find more information about EMDR Therapy by clicking here